It’s the first week of school. It’s finally real. College is beginning.

 The college adjustment can be a lot to process.
 So if you speak to your student and he (or she) seems overwhelmed, that might well be true.
 Help your student understand it is normal to have a period of adjustment, and reassure him that you have confidence in his abilities.
 Share some of your own college adjustment (or other life adjustment) stories, to help your student gain some perspective.

-The University Counseling Center has a great “Tips for Parents” web site.
+The University Counseling Center has a great “Tips for Parents” web site; note this also has the slide deck from the Just for Parents session on Friday night of Orientation!
 And if your student wants additional support or a safe place to talk through his/her emotions during this big adjustment, the University Counseling Center is there to provide free, confidential, high-quality counseling.

 Many people refer to college as the best four years of their lives, and we hope your students will love Wake Forest.
 For some it may be love at first sight.
 For others it might take time for that love to grow, just as in real life.

 Note: This is the first of our series of weekly messages for parents and family members of new students.
-Please check back on the Information for First Year Parents and Families page each week for new messages covering topics your students may be experiencing that week.
+Please check back on the First Year Families page each week for new messages covering topics your students may be experiencing that week.